Support Black Farmers: Fundraisers for Land Ownership and Education

 Black and Indigenous farmers need your help

 Help empower marginalized populations to grow their own food and create communal wealth through policy advocacy and urban planning.
 Offer financial support by starting a fundraiser for a Black farmer or organization supporting urban farming in your community.
 Communal gardens within cities allow communities to shape their environments and reduce food insecurity.
-Start a free fundraiser today or donate to a Black farmer near you.
+Start a fundraiser today or donate to a Black farmer near you.